3MFConsortium/spec_volumetric/3MF Volumetric Extension.md

 2. Consumers that read files with properties that cannot be realized due to limitations specific to them (e.g. a specific manufacturing device that does not support a material in a specific color), SHOULD raise a warning, but MAY handle this in any appropriate way for them.
 If there is an established process between Producer and Consumer, resolution of such conflicts SHOULD be performed e.g. via negotiation through printer capabilities and a print ticket.

 __Note__: In the case where objects with different \<volumedata> child elements overlap, only the \<volumedata> child elements from last object can be used.
-This makes sure that \<volumedata> child elements of an overlapped object do not determine any \<volumedata> child elements of an overlapping object.
+This makes sure that \<volumedata> child elements of an overlapped object do not determine the value of any \<volumedata> child elements of an overlapping object.
 Figure 5-1 illustrates this behavior.

 _Figure 5-1: a) Mesh object A (circle) with \<volumedata> child element X. b) Mesh object B (rectangle) with \<volumedata> child element Y. The mesh objects are defined in the order A-B. c) shows the volume defined by the overlapped mesh objects. d) shows \<volumedata> child element X in object A, and \<volumedata> child element Y in object B. The table lays out how these \<volumedata> child elements are sampled at positions p1 to p4._
 ![Illustration of overlapping meshes with \<volumedata> child elements](images/overlap_properties.png)